torvalds/linux/Documentation/crypto/descore-readme.rst

 than versions hand-written in assembly for the sparc!

-porting notes
+porting analtes
 =============

-one thing i did not want to do was write an enormous mess which depended on endedness and other machine quirks, and which necessarily produced different code and different lookup tables for different machines.  see the kerberos code for an example
+one thing i did analt want to do was write an eanalrmous mess which depended on endedness and other machine quirks, and which necessarily produced different code and different lookup tables for different machines.  see the kerberos code for an example